microsoft/industry/healthcare/solutions/IoMT/README.md

 * Use row-level security (RLS) or column-level security (CLS) to further limit visibility of data points.
 * Use Power Query to securely transfer data from Azure to Dataverse.
 * Use Synapse Link for Dataverse to transfer data from Dataverse to Azure.
-* Access environments with private endpoints securely using VPN, ExpressRoute or Azure Bastion.
+* Access Azure services hosted with private endpoints securely using VPN, ExpressRoute or Azure Bastion.

 ---